msalman95/Alphabet-Recognition/README.md

 Methods - Naive Bayes, Logistic regression and ANN

 #Dataset
 Dataset consists of 20000 instances each having 16 numerical attributes ranging from 0-15.
 Dataset is divided into training-16000 and test-4000.
-The dataset is a balanced dataset and is taken from UCI repository.
-The dataset is also available in the repository and the original link is given below:
+The dataset is a balanced dataset and is also available online at:

 https://archive.ics.uci.edu/ml/datasets/letter+recognition